How to Handle an Overpaid Credit Card

 The most important thing to know is that overpaying won't hurt your credit score.
 A range of factors determines your credit score, but an overpayment itself doesn't negatively affect any of them.
 Instead, the underlying behaviours could play a role in how your credit is viewed.

 Take your credit utilization ratio, for example.
 This number is an essential factor in your score.
-Overpaying temporarily lowers your utilization ratio, which could slightly improve your score for the time that negative balance remains.
+Overpaying temporarily lowers your utilization ratio, which could slightly improve your score while the negative balance remains.

 Potential confusion with lenders and credit reporting

-Although overpayment occasionally doesn’t hurt your score, repeated overpayments or negative balances might raise some red flags with issuers and lenders.
-They could see a negative balance as confusing or problematic, especially if you frequently request refunds or don’t use your credit card as intended.
-This could impact your chances of getting loans or new credit avenues.
+Although an occasional overpayment doesn't hurt your score, repeated overpayments or negative balances might raise some red flags with issuers and lenders.
+They may see a negative balance as confusing or problematic, especially if you frequently request refunds or don't use your credit card as intended.

 Overpayment doesn't help build credit